GHANIK12/Excel-Dashboards-/README.md

-# Excel-Dashboards- If the File Size is Too Heavy they wont show you the Project For Simplification You can just Download the project and can view and Edit it according to your Preferences
+# Excel-Dashboards- They won't display the project work to you Because the file size is too large.
+For the sake of simplification, you can just download the project and view it or edit it as desired.